 When Mara realised his power to tease the Buddha had gone, he gave up.
 He recalled his three daughters, whom he had sent to tempt him, Sensual Desire, Sexual Desire and Boredom.
-They pleaded with their father to give them more time but Mara replied it was useless: 'The Buddha sees me!'
+They pleaded with their father to give them more time but Mara replied it was useless: "The Buddha sees me!
+The Buddha sees me!"